Eigenbahn/ai-dungeon-cli/README.md

 #### Authentication

-By default, if no authentication configurati is provided, an anonymous session is created.
+By default, if no authentication configuration is provided, an anonymous session is created.

 ai-dungeon-cli supports 2 ways to configure user authentication.